najirod02/Dataviz/README.md

 The folder `Practice_exam` contains an example of exam, which is given as a notebook file.
 All instructions are already written on it.

+## Exam

+The folder `Exam` contains the exam of 12/06, which is given as a notebook file.
+All instructions are already written on it.

 ## Installation
 Given the amount of modules needed for each notebook, a `requirements.txt` has been generated so that it can be used to install directly all the modules needed, simply type in your terminal: